-The power supply shall be unconditionally stable under all line/load/transient load conditions including capacitive load ranges specified in Section 4.6.
+The power supply shall be unconditionally stable under all line/load/transient load conditions including capacitive load ranges specified in Section 7.6.
 A minimum of 45 degrees phase margin and -10dB-gain margin over temperature is required using 0mF and 5mF of capacitance, in addition the test shall be performed with 70mF for exploratory purposes.
 The power supply manufacturer shall provide proof of the unit's closed-loop stability with local sensing through the submission of Bode plots.
-Closed-loop stability must be ensured at 0%, 10%, 25%, 50% and 100% loading conditions.
-A gain of 20dB is required at 100Hz and 120Hz for each one of the capacitances and loading conditions.
+Closed-loop stability must be ensured at 10%, 25%, 50% and 100% loading conditions.
+A gain of 20dB is desired at 100Hz and 120Hz for each one of the capacitances and loading conditions in AC to DC power supplies.